cyclr/docs/pages/utility-connectors/08-generic-file.md

 ## Purpose

-The **Generic File** Connector provides the **Create Delimited Text File** Method that creates delimited text content, for example Comma Separated Values (CSV) or Tab Separated Values text.
-This content can then be sent to a remote FTP server as a new file.
+The **Generic File** Connector provides the **Create Delimited Text File** Method that creates delimited text content, for example Comma Separated Values (CSV) and Tab Separated Values text.
+This content might then be sent to a remote FTP server as a new file using the **FTP Connector**.

 ## Create Delimited Text File Method